 Students who violate this policy are subject to appropriate discipline.
-Discipline may range from periodic monitoring of the respondent by her or his faculty to Dismissal, where warranted, and may include required attendance at counseling or training.
+Discipline may range from periodic monitoring of the respondent by their faculty to Dismissal, where warranted, and may include required attendance at counseling or training.
 Persons who violate this policy may also be subject to civil damages or criminal penalties.